ni/nimi-python/docs/niscope/functions.rst

     :param num_samples:

         The maximum number of samples to fetch for each waveform.
 If the acquisition finishes with fewer points than requested, some devices return partial data if the acquisition finished, was aborted, or a timeout of 0 was used.
-If it fails to complete within the timeout period, the method throws an exception.
+If it fails to complete within the timeout period, the method raises.